MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-III-Animal-Plant-Health-Inspection-Service-Department-Agriculture/part-301-Domestic-Quarantine-Notices/subpart-W-European-Larch-Canker/subjectgroup-ECFR63b9fa8fdce6de8-Quarantine-Regulations/section-301.91-4.md

 ##### § 301.91-4 Conditions governing the interstate movement of regulated articles from regulated areas in quarantined States. #####

-Any regulated article may be moved interstate from any regulated area in a quarantined State only if moved under the following conditions:1
+Any regulated article may be moved interstate from any regulated area in a quarantined State only if moved under the following conditions: 1

 1 Requirements under all other applicable Federal domestic plant quarantines must also be met.